scuttlerobot/nigeria/goals.md

 We can begin with an example curriculum from Texas A&M university, with the mobile robotics course curriculum.
 The labs topics, time table, and essential experiential learning outcomes are listed in an outline.

 * Download the [Semester Outline](https://github.com/scuttlerobot/nigeria/blob/a4d2c898e4d9804c5fb0ca537d804a1647dccd57/docs/Labs_MobileRoboticsOutline.pdf) for robotics labs.
+* Download [full set of labs 2019](https://github.com/scuttlerobot/nigeria/blob/398324ddbc97b7d754a4277729db96af2c05c0c2/docs/Labs_MobileRobotics_2019.pdf) with all lessons for learning SCUTTLE
+* Download [full set of labs 2021](https://github.com/scuttlerobot/nigeria/blob/0864146cf960a1a3a8bcbc2a3f0262813d4a1af3/docs/Labs_%20MobileRobotics_2021.pdf) with some improvements, but some omissions of important basics.